What is a GCSE in Design and Technology?

 |GCSE Design and Technology||Eduqas||C600/QS|

-In the video below, Mrs Kulandhaisamy, Subject Leader for Design and Technology, explains the different topics you will study on GCSE in Design and Technology:
+The video below explains the different topics you will study in GCSE Design and Technology:

 How the Course is Assessed